svdhoog/ETACE/README.md

 * python3-yaml (>= 3.12)
 * python3-lxml (4.2.1 or >= 3.3.3)

-2. Data conversion scripts:
+For the data conversion scripts:
-("recommended version", "minimal version")

 * sqlite3 (>= 3.8.2)
 * python3-pandas (0.22.0 or >= 0.19.0)